richtr/html-media-focus/README.md

 #### Why is the scope of media focus on &lt;audio&gt; and &lt;video&gt; elements?

 Different OS platforms introduce different requirements to allow applications to gain media focus.
 Having studied the different approaches, scoping on &lt;audio&gt; and &lt;video&gt; elements allows media focus to be applied in a fully cross-platform way.
-It also ensures that _media focus_ is only provided when media actually begins playing in the user agent and it provides an excellent foundation in which we can reflect media control interface key presses against HTML media content and vice versa (see next question for more details).
+It also ensures that _media focus_ is only provided when media actually begins playing in the user agent and it provides an excellent foundation in which we can _reflect_ media control interface key presses against HTML media content and vice versa (see [this question below](#how-does-this-enable-interaction-with-hardware-and-software-media-control-interfaces)).

 #### Why should this not be the default behavior on all &lt;audio&gt; and &lt;video&gt; elements?